SELECT, TABLE, WITH — retrieve rows from a table or view

 PRECEDING

-The default framing option is RANGE UNBOUNDED PRECEDING
+The default framing option is RANGE UNBOUNDED PRECEDING,

 which is the same as RANGE BETWEEN UNBOUNDED PRECEDING AND

-; it sets the frame to be all rows from the partition start
+CURRENT ROW; it sets the frame to be all rows from the partition start

 up through the current row's last peer (a row

-that the window's ORDER BY
+that the window's ORDER BY clause considers

 equivalent to the current row; all rows are peers if there

-is no ORDER BY
+is no ORDER BY).

-In general, UNBOUNDED PRECEDING
+In general, UNBOUNDED PRECEDING means that the frame

 starts with the first row of the partition, and similarly

-means that the frame ends with the last
+UNBOUNDED FOLLOWING means that the frame ends with the last

 row of the partition, regardless

-or GROUPS
+or GROUPS mode.

-mode, CURRENT ROW
+In ROWS mode, CURRENT ROW means

 that the frame starts or ends with the current row; but

-mode it means
+in RANGE or GROUPS mode it means

 that the frame starts or ends with the current row's first or last peer

-in the ORDER BY
+in the ORDER BY ordering.

-The offset
+The offset PRECEDING and

-FOLLOWING
+offset FOLLOWING options

 vary in meaning depending on the frame mode.

-mode, the offset
+In ROWS mode, the offset

 is an integer indicating that the frame starts or ends that many rows